 The Brotherhood had earlier urged Egyptians to "protect their revolution" after the Scaf dissolved parliament - dominated by the Brotherhood - on Saturday.

 Two days earlier, the Supreme Constitutional Court ruled that last year's legislative polls were unconstitutional because party members were allowed to contest seats in the lower house reserved for independents.

-On Monday morning, soldiers prevented MPs from entering parliament.'No revenge'
+On Monday morning, soldiers prevented MPs from entering parliament.